blmhemu/selfhost/README.md

 For password-less ansible setup do the following

 ```
-# Setup your server
+## Setup your server
-# SSH into the machine and set a strong password
+# SSH into the machine and perform initial setup
 ssh user@host
+# Change password of the user.
+Skip if already done in previous step
 passwd
 # Make sure sudo runs without password.
+sudo su
 # If sudo asks for password, run the below command.
 echo "$USER ALL=(ALL:ALL) NOPASSWD: ALL" | sudo tee /etc/sudoers.d/nopass-$USER

-# Setup the local dev machine
+## Setup the local dev machine
 # Generate ssh key pair.
 Skip if already present.
 ssh-keygen -b 2048 -t rsa
 # Copy it to the host.
 Generally the location is .ssh/id_rsa.pub